bjadboys/teampals/README.md

 ### Prerequisites

 We're using node 8.6.
-Not sure how far back in node will work.
+Not sure how far back in node it will work.

 ```
 https://nodejs.org/en/